ABC Weekend TV: ATV again

 Of the original four ITV contractors, ABC had difficulty getting its programmes shown in the London region, which was hampering its reputation.
 Two of the other contractors had London franchises, and Granada seemed to have a good working relationship with Associated-Rediffusion to show its programmes.
 ABC found itself in a head-to-head battle with ATV, as, in the early years, these were the only two companies whose franchises operated at the weekend.

 ATV had close connections with the Moss Empires theatre chain (through ATV's Val Parnell) and the Grade Organisation theatrical talent agency (through ATV's Lew Grade and his brother Leslie) and felt they had the expertise to make expensive, high-status drama, variety and comedy shows, and leave the cheaper "provincial" off-peak weekend programming to ABC.
 This would have been to ABC's financial disadvantage, since ABC (with its two regions to ATV's one region at the weekends) would have to pay two-thirds of the expensive costs of ATV London's shows, while ATV would pay only one-third of the costs of ABC's cheaper shows.

-ABC fought back, first of all, by selling some of its pre-recorded shows, including the popular The Avengers, to Associated-Rediffusion (instead of ATV) to broadcast to London on weekdays.
+ABC fought back, first of all, by selling some of its pre-recorded shows to Associated-Rediffusion (instead of ATV) to broadcast to London on weekdays.
 Secondly, it refused to buy some of ATV's top-rated shows such as Sunday Night at the London Palladium and broadcast its own alternatives such as Blackpool Night Out.
 Eventually ATV gave way and agreed to buy more of ABC's shows.

 Loss of franchise

 Structural changes in the regional contract areas meant that ABC no longer had a contract to reapply for in 1967.
 The Northern area (split into North West and Yorkshire) was to become a seven-day operation, as would the Midlands.
 Existing weekday contractors (Granada and ATV respectively) were correctly considered the favourites.
 ABC consequently submitted two applications: one for the service for London at the weekend, the other for the Midlands seven-day operation, although it favoured the first contract.

 It was expected that ABC would be awarded the weekend London licence, but the strength of another application (from the London Weekend Television consortium) ruled this out.
 This led to a situation where a successful company could be closed down through no fault of its own.
-To prevent this, the governing body of ITV, the Independent Television Authority, ordered a merger with the existing London weekday company Rediffusion, ABC having majority control of the new operation.
+To prevent this, the governing body of ITV, the Independent Television Authority, ordered a merger with the existing London weekday company Rediffusion, with ABC having majority control of the new operation.

 Despite protests from Rediffusion, the two companies eventually became Thames Television.
-ABC ceased weekend broadcasting in the North and Midlands regions on 28 July 1968 and resumed on 30 July in the London region as weekday company Thames.
+ABC ceased weekend broadcasting in the North and Midlands regions on Sunday 28 July 1968 and resumed on Tuesday 30 July in the London region as weekday company Thames.